nbrownus/streamstash/README.md

 Every event will contain the following properties in the data object:

-- source: The input plugin that generated the event.
+- `source`: The input plugin that generated the event.
-- message: The event message.
+- `message`: The event message.
-- timestamp: The time the event occurred or was received by the input plugin.
+- `timestamp`: The time the event occurred or was received by the input plugin.

 A simple filter example: